Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have combined for 49.5 points only two times this season.
+- Oklahoma State and its opponents have scored at least 47.5 points just twice this season.

-- The 35.6 combined points per game that these two squads have allowed this season are 13.9 fewer than the 49.5 over/under in this contest.
+- Baylor and its opponents have combined to score more than 47.5 points in all four games this season.

-- Cowboys games this season feature an average total of 52.0 points, a number 2.5 points higher than Saturday's over/under.
+- The combined points per game average of the two teams, 68.6, is 21.1 points greater than Saturday's over/under.

-- In 2021, games involving the Bears have averaged a total of 50.6 points, 1.1 more than the set over/under in this contest.
+- In 2021, games involving the Bears have averaged a total of 50.6 points, 3.1 more than the set total in this contest.

 Oklahoma State Stats and Trends

-- Thus far this season Oklahoma State has two wins against the spread.
+- Oklahoma State has two wins against the spread in four games this year.

 - The Cowboys have covered the spread once this season when favored by 3.5 points or more (in two chances).

-- Oklahoma State's games this year have hit the over on two of three set point totals (66.7%).
+- Oklahoma State's games this year have gone over the point total two times in three opportunities (66.7%).

 - When Oklahoma State puts up more than 15.8 points, it is 2-1 against the spread and 4-0 overall.

-- In games that Oklahoma State piles up over 290.3 yards, the team is 2-1 against the spread and 4-0 overall.
+- In games that Oklahoma State picks up more than 290.3 yards, the team is 2-1 against the spread and 4-0 overall.

 - The Cowboys have turned the ball over five times this season, one fewer than the Bears have forced (6).